mathewalex806/Network/README.md

 Languages Used:

 Python: The backend of the social network is built using Python.
 It handles user authentication, post creation, data storage, and retrieval.
-JavaScript: JavaScript is used extensively to enhance the user experience and implement dynamic features such as editing posts, updating like counts, and providing seamless interactions without page reloads.
+JavaScript: JavaScript is used extensively to enhance the user experience and implement API calls  such as editing posts, updating like counts, and providing seamless interactions without page reloads.
 HTML: The structure and layout of the web pages are created using HTML, ensuring proper formatting and organization of the content.
 CSS: CSS is utilized for styling and customizing the appearance of the web pages, ensuring an attractive and user-friendly interface.